hprajapati-splunk/splunk-otel-collector/deployments/ecs/ec2/README.md

 The Collector image Dockerfile is available [here](../../../cmd/otelcol/Dockerfile) and the contents of the default configuration file can be seen [here](../../../cmd/otelcol/config/collector/ecs_ec2_config.yaml).

-The configured network mode is **host**.
-This means that **task metadata endpoint version 2** used by receiver `smartagent/ecs-metadata` is not enabled by default.
-See [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-metadata-endpoint.html) for the task metadata endpoint version enabled by default in your environment.
-Depending on your version of task metadata endpoint, add the following to the **environment** list in the task definition.
+The configured network mode for the task is **host**.
+This means that **task metadata endpoint version 2** used by receiver `smartagent/ecs-metadata` will not be enabled by default.
+See [here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-metadata-endpoint.html) for the task metadata endpoint version that will be enabled by default for your task.

-**Task metadata endpoint version 3**:
+Add the following to the **environment** list in the task definition JSON if **task metadata endpoint version 3** will be enabled for your task:
 ```json
 {
   "name": "ECS_TASK_METADATA_ENDPOINT",